A website produced by the Royal Society of Chemistry to describe the range of occupations available in the world of chemistry.

 STEM Insight provides a unique opportunity for school or college staff to experience life in modern industry or a leading university to learn about the vast range of career opportunities and entry routes available to pupils studying STEM subjects.

-STEM Learning is the largest provider of STEM education and careers support to schools, colleges and other groups working with young people across the UK.
-The National STEM Learning Centre provide teachers, school technicians and others working with young people with professional development, an online community and curated resources - including careers education.
+STEM Learning is the largest provider of Science, Technology, Engineering and Maths (STEM) education support to schools across the UK.
+The National STEM Learning Centre provides professional development opportunities for teachers and others working with young people, an online community and curated resources, including information about careers education relating to STEM occupations.
 They also run the STEM Ambassadors and STEM Clubs programmes.

 Teach First support teacher development in those schools in the most challenging circumstances.
 They have created a professional development programme for Career Leaders and have produced toolkits for senior leadership highlighting the importance of this role.